GreenMind publishes authoritative and detailed guides to the things you're curious about.

 Orb-weavers are master spinners.
 Spider silk is strong, but perhaps the best way to think of it is in terms of toughness.
 While silk is technically stronger than steel but not as strong as Kevlar, it is on fact tougher than both.
 Spider silk's combination of strength and flexibility makes it one of the world's miracles of composition.

-And the orb-web weavers take this material and make the most beautiful art with it -- art that is first and foremost designed to be functional.
+And the orb-web weavers take this material and make the most beautiful art with it—art that is first and foremost designed to be functional.
 When a prey insect, say a small grasshopper, falls into the web, it is quickly tangled up and attacked by the spider.
 Each web's design is specially constructed to catch insects that spider can manage and let the little ones it doesn't care about slip through.

 These amazing spiders often have bizarre shapes.
 They're found nearly everywhere in the world.

 Orb-Weaver Spider Facts

 What is the spider's scientific name?
 Orb-weavers belong to the family Araneidae.
-There are many kinds of orb-weavers; they share the common trait of weaving intricate webs.
+There are many kinds of orb-weavers, and they all share the common trait of weaving intricate webs.

 Is this spider dangerous?
 No. Despite their often bizarre appearance, orb-weavers are harmless.

 Where does it live?
 Orb-weavers are found throughout the world.

 What is the spider's habitat?
-These spiders spin webs across flight routes of insects, which generally means between trees and branches.
+These spiders spin webs across the flight routes of insects, which generally means between trees and branches.

 What interesting habits does it have?
 Orb weavers often spin webs around electric lights.
 This is how they have learned to intercept the insects that are attracted to light.